1. How much peanut is in each packet?

 6. Why do you recommend use of the Maintenance packets 1-3 times per week?

-Studies recommend early introduction of peanut and continued consumption of peanut, a few times weekly, to help prevent a child from developing a peanut allergy (see medical literature & news section).
+The American Academy of Pediatrics and the National Institute of Health recommend early introduction of peanut and continued consumption of peanut, a few times weekly (see medical literature & news section).

 7. Why are there increasing amounts of peanut each day?